aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/030_hub_spoke_connectivity/010-configure-hub-cluster.md

 terraform init
 terraform apply --auto-approve
 ```
-### 4. ArgoCD Pods to use new service account token
+### 4. Argo CD Pods to use new service account token

-When ArgoCD was originally installed, there was no pod identity association.
+When Argo CD was originally installed, there was no pod identity association.
 The pod identity was added in this chapter.
-Let's recreate the ArgoCD pods so they get setup for pod identity.
+Let's recreate the Argo CD pods so they get setup for pod identity.

 ```bash
 kubectl rollout restart -n argocd deployment argo-cd-argocd-server --context hub